 - We do not sell, rent or exchange your personal information with any third party without your consent for commercial reasons, beyond any website traffic analytics or any essential requirement specified by law.

 - Hallshire is partly funded by advertisements via Google Adsense.
 You can read more about this and how Google uses your data in their privacy statement here.
+Google work with various ad technology providers and share information in order for them to serve and measure ads in the European Economic Area (EEA) and the UK, and to support ad delivery, ad measurement and other functions.
+You can view Google's list of ad technology partners and their privacy statements here.

 - We follow strict security procedures in the storage and disclosure of information which you have given us, to prevent unauthorised access in accordance with the UK data protection legislation.